papadanku/papadanku.github.io/doc/blog/made/opticalflow.rst

    -I_{t_{3}}
    \end{bmatrix}

-The result of the matrix multiplication is expressed in summation form.
+The result of the matrix multiplication is expressed in summation form:

 .. math::